-- reviews the experience, qualifications, attributes, and skills of existing Directors; - determines the experience, qualifications, attributes, and skills desired and/or required in new Directors; - solicits suggestions from the Chief Executive Officer and Directors on potential candidates; - · considers candidates recommended by shareholders; - · retains a search consultant as needed to identify candidates; - evaluates the experience, qualifications, attributes, and skills of all candidates recommended for consideration; - contacts the preferred candidate(s) to assess their interest; - interviews the preferred candidate(s) to assess their experience, qualifications, attributes, and skills; and - recommends candidate(s) for consideration by the Board of Directors.
+- reviews the experience, qualifications, attributes, and skills of existing Directors; - determines the experience, qualifications, attributes, and skills desired and/or required in new Directors; - solicits suggestions from the Chief Executive Officer and Directors on potential candidates; - · considers candidates recommended by shareholders; - retains a search consultant as needed to identify candidates; - evaluates the experience, qualifications, attributes, and skills of all candidates recommended for consideration; - contacts the preferred candidate(s) to assess their interest; - interviews the preferred candidate(s) to assess their experience, qualifications, attributes, and skills; and - recommends candidate(s) for consideration by the Board of Directors.

 Working closely with the full Board, the Nominating and Governance Committee develops criteria for open Board positions, taking into account the needs of the Board and the Company at the time.
-The Committee commenced a search for a new Non-Executive Director in early 2022, following the procedure set forth above, and appointed Sylvia A. Stein as a Non-Executive Director in August 2022.
 The Committee did not undertake a formal recruitment process in 2023, due to the fact that two new Directors, Sylvia A. Stein and Andy Butcher, were appointed in 2022.
-Given the Company's retirement policies, as set forth in our Corporate Governance Guidelines, the Committee plans to commence a Director recruitment process in late 2024 and/or 2025 in accordance with the foregoing process.
+Given the Company's retirement policies, as set forth in our Corporate Governance Guidelines, the Committee has commenced a Director recruitment process in late 2024 in accordance with the foregoing process.